-- 3.1.
-The AMR 2022 covers the period between 1st April 2021 and 31st March 2022.
-It's the 8th report that has been produced since LDP adoption in June 2013.
-WG "Development Plan Manual.
-Edition 3" (March 2020), table 31, defines the content of the AMR whilst DCC LDP Chapter 7 contains the monitoring framework that provides the template for the assessment tables in AMR 2022.
-It sets out details on indicators, targets and review triggers to consistently monitor performance over the lifetime of the LDP. - 3.2.
-The monitoring framework was produced in line with policy objectives, programme targets and evidence that were current at the time of preparing the LDP before adoption.
-Demographic forecasts and national policy have changed since June 2013.
-For example, WG population and household projections for Denbighshire are much lower than the projections which were used to produce the LDP.
-TAN 1 "Joint Housing Land Availability Studies" was revoked including the 5-year housing land requirement.
-Since the monitoring framework is part of the adopted LDP, there is limited flexibility in adjusting individual indicators. - 3.3.
-Local Policy and Sustainability Appraisal (SA) Objectives, see Appendices 2 and 3, are assessed on the basis of information that is available from many publicly available resources: Development Management's planning records, national and regional statistics as well as selected field surveys.
+The AMR 2023 covers the period between 1st April 2022 and 31st March 2023.
+It's the ninth report that has been produced since 2013.
+WG "Development Plans Manual.
+Edition 3" (March 2023) Chapter 8 sets out the principal elements and national indicators for every AMR.
+Furthermore, DCC LDP 2006 - 2021 Chapter 7 contains the monitoring framework that provides the template for the assessment tables in Appendix 1 and 2.
+It details locally-defined indicators, targets and plan review triggers to ensure consistent monitoring over the lifetime of the LDP.

+The monitoring framework was produced with regard to policy objectives, programme targets and an evidence base that were current at the time of preparing the LDP.
+Since the monitoring framework is part of the adopted LDP, there is very limited flexibility in adjusting individual indicators to any changes in empirical evidence or national policy.
+For example, 2017 WG population and household projections for Denbighshire are much lower than the projections, which were used to prepare the LDP.
+Technical Advice Note 1 "Joint Housing Availability Studies" was revoked by WG; including the requirement to monitor the 5-year housing land supply.

+Local policy performance and Sustainability Appraisal Objectives are assessed on the basis of information that is available from different sources: Development Management's planning records, national statistics and selected site surveys.

-- 3.4.
-It is critical to have regard to the limitations of data and information that are used for monitoring purposes in order to understand the outcome and, potentially, compare the outcomes of different years.
-This type of expertise will support the production of a monitoring framework for the replacement LDP. - Time and frequency: Statistics primarily are based on a specific point of time rather than the monitoring period.
-They may not be collected annually, or subject to changes in definition etc.; - 2.
-Quality assurance when using information from third parties; and - 3.
-Local policy might be weighted out by material considerations in the determination process.
+There are limitations to the data and information that were used for monitoring purposes, and it's crucial to be aware of them before drawing any conclusions in terms of policy performance and the need for a plan review:

+- Time and frequency of data collection: Empirical research and statistics are published for a specific date or monitoring period.
+For example, there could be a difference between gathering data for a calendar year or a financial year.
+Data may furthermore not be collected on an annual basis, or indicators are amended to reflect changing circumstances; - 2.
+Being mindful of 'quality assurance' when using information that is provided by third parties.
+Statistics are not solely published by authorities but also by businesses with a particular objective in mind; and - 3.
+Local policy objections might be outweighed by material considerations during an application's determination process.

-4. Phosphorous pollution in the River Dee and Bala Lake SAC
+4. Phosphorus pollution in the River Dee and Bala Lake SAC